ahadji05/Imaging2D_WLSQ/README.md

 ### How to run the code

-To run this code you need to compile the C++ source code which is present in the directory ***/cpp src/*** using the Makefile in the same directory.
+To run this code you need first to compile the C++ source code which is present in the directory ***/cpp src/*** using the Makefile in the same directory.
+To do so open the Makefile and specify the location of intel mkl directory.

+For example could be like this:

+#path to intel directory
+INTEL = /opt/intel

+#path to directory mkl
+MKLROOT = $(INTEL)/mkl